hiralpawar77/convergence-team-test-run/README.md

 ## Things we want to add eventually
 - [ ] Touch controls for mobile
 - [ ] Sound effects
-- [ ] Save high score to localStorage
 - [ ] Night mode
 - [ ] More cities